lcol3117/ultimate_ball_pipeline/README.md

 # ultimate_ball_pipeline
 UBP is a computer vision pipeline for tracking yellow balls extremely reliably, such as those in the 2020 FRC game.

+This is designed to run on the OpenMV M7

 The pipeline:

 Convert to HSV colorspace